jagould2012/sclp/BUILD.md

 Now we can setup users:

-* Click on the "user" group under "groups" in the left menu.
+* Click on the "ou=users" record in the left menu.
 * Click on "Create a child entry" in the right panel.
 * Choose the "Generic: User Account" template.
 * Fill out the user info, making sure the common name and home directory match and are unique: